CyberSecurity010110/DragonKaliLinuxFixall/README.md

 # Note from the Author Jayson Rivers,
-# im currently working on a massive update to this
-# with 19 categories of more extensive repair/convenience
-# options.
-It is much more comprehensive and will be open source
-# freely available right here, when its finished
+ im currently working on a massive update/rewrite to this with 19 categories of more extensive repair/convenience options.
+It is much more comprehensive and will be open source and freely available right here, when its finished

 # Dragon Kali Fix-All Tool